vincent/spoties/README.md

 1. [Download the latest version of PocketBase.](https://github.com/pocketbase/pocketbase/releases/latest)
    - The versions support Darwin, Linux, and Windows.
 Make sure that you download the correct version that supports itself within the OS that you are using.
-2. Extract the `pocketbase.exe` from the `.zip` file you downloaded into the `/pb` folder within your project.
+2. Extract the `pocketbase.exe` from the `.zip` file you downloaded into the `/backend` folder within your project.
 3. Set up the backend
-   - Open a new terminal, navigate to the `/sk` directory and run the command `npm run backend`
+   - Open a new terminal, navigate to the `/frontend` directory and run the command `npm run backend`
-     - _For Windows:_ You will have to edit the `"backend"` script in the `./sk/package.json` file to `cd .. && cd pb && pocketbase serve --publicDir=../sk/build`
+     - _For Windows:_ You will have to edit the `"backend"` script in the `./frontend/package.json` file to `cd .. && cd backend && pocketbase serve --publicDir=../frontend/build`
      - _For Mac:_ _Please contribute_
 4. Set up the frontend
-   - Open a new terminal, navigate to the `/sk` directory and run the following
+   - Open a new terminal, navigate to the `/frontend` directory and run the following
      - First install dependencies using `npx pnpm install`
      - Then, `npm run dev`
 5. Extend JavaScript by [checking out this documentation here.](https://pocketbase.io/docs/js-overview/).